jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 Meaning:

 * You **cannot** be silently monitored.
-* If the feature is active, you will **see a persistent notification** in Google Messages.
+* If the feature is active, you will **see a notification** in Google Messages.
-* Once you see that banner, you know every message in Google Messages is being archived.
+* Once you see that warning, you know every message in Google Messages is being archived.

 This ensures the feature cannot be used clandestinely.
 It's intentionally transparent.